Focal impaired awareness seizures

 FIAS often happen in the temporal lobes but can happen in other parts of the brain.

-After a focal impaired awareness seizure, the person may be confused for a while, sometimes called 'post-ictal' (after seizure) confusion.
+After the seizure, the person may be confused for a while.
+This is sometimes called 'post-ictal' (after seizure) confusion.
 It may be hard to tell when the seizure has ended.
-The person might be tired and want to rest.
+The person might be tired, and want to rest.
 They may not remember the seizure afterwards.

 Information produced: September 2018